 .
 Introduction

-This document contains an executive summary of the VQEG Multimedia 2.
+This document contains an executive summary of the VQEG Audiovisual HD project (AVHD).
 All content is plain informational.
 A more detailed description of the individual aspects of the project is contained in separate documents.
 A description of these documents as well as their current versions is contained in this synopsis in section 2.13.
 In case of ambiguities those documents supersede the project synopsis presented in this document.

 .
 Project Synopsis